 - a retail plant nursery writes regularly about what’s in season, what can be planted right now, what plants are due for pruning, fertilizing, or sheltering, what weather trends are developing, and what workshops are upcoming at their store.

-- HVAC contractor- seasonally appropriate energy/cost saving tips (different documents rotated for the season)
+- an HVAC contractor writes seasonally appropriate energy/cost saving tips (different documents rotated for the season)

-- Wellness providers– tips for stress management and self-care to support patients in between visits
+- Wellness providers provide tips for stress management and self-care to support patients in between visits

 I don’t want to annoy customers by writing too often…